KebapBoy/spaceventure/README.md

 For easier development install all dependencies by running `yarn install` in your command prompt.
 Then `yarn debug` to start browser-sync.

+### Debug information

+You can enable/disable debug information by clicking `Shift+D` while the game is running.
+The state will be persisted.

 ## License